kaminingyou/history-notes/src/chapter4/32tmp.md

         * All outdoor signage must be only in French, but indoor signage can have French and another language.
         * French must in a larger font than English.
   * *Bill 86* *(1993)*
-    * Protests over Bill 178 *(by the anglophone community for violation of freecom of expression)*.
+    * Protests over Bill 178 *(by the anglophone community for violation of freedom of expression)*.
     * All signage must have both languages but French must be visually predominant.
 * Language of instruction
   * *Bill 101* *(1977)*